IsmaelMolina-code/holbertonschool-printf/README.md

 After compiling, run the executable on your console, remember that you will need a main function with the arguments to print with the format.
 This main function should be on a c file, in the same directory as the repository to the moment of compiling.
 <h1>Collaboration</h1>
-This is a project developed by Ismael Molina and Janis Núñez, for Holberton School Uruguay program.
+This is a project developed by Ismael Molina and Janis Núñez, for Holberton School Uruguay.